Adwait-Borate/git-bro/README.md

 </div>

-## Why Git-ripper?
+## Why Git-master?

 Have you ever needed just a single component from a massive repository?
 Or wanted to reference a specific configuration directory without downloading gigabytes of code?
-Git-ripper solves this problem by letting you extract and download only the folders you need, saving bandwidth, time, and disk space.
+Git-master solves this problem by letting you extract and download only the folders you need, saving bandwidth, time, and disk space.

 ## Features